Adharshmahesh/Natural-Language-Processing---20-Newsgroup-dataset/README.md

 # Dataset Information

 The 20 newsgroups dataset comprises around 18000 newsgroups posts on 20 topics split in two subsets: one for training (or development) and the other one for testing (or for performance evaluation).
 The split between the train and test set is based upon a messages posted before and after a specific date.
+[Dataset information](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.fetch_20newsgroups.html)

 # Data Set Characteristics: